Quezon City University: San Bartolome (Main Campus)

 The QCU Main Campus is located along Quirino Highway in Barangay San Bartolome, Novaliches.
 Its four-hectare campus serves as the home of the Korea-Philippines Information Technology Training Center (KorPhil), whose advanced IT training facilities have also been made available to the university.
 The university also operates an Enterprise Development Center, from its main campus, designed to connect its entrepreneurship program with the needs of small and medium-scale businesses in the city.

 In June 2019, the Quezon City Government inaugurated a new seven-storey-building in QCU that has a 500-seater auditorium and 33 laboratories.

+In March 2024, Mayor Joy Belmonte inaugrated another seven-storey-building that contains 6 lecture rooms and 1 multi-purpose room in each floor.

 San Francisco

 In 2006, the university opened its first satellite campus located inside the grounds of San Francisco High School in Barangay Sto.
 Cristo near SM City North EDSA.
 The campus is connected to the Philippines' first interactive science center, the Quezon City Science Interactive Center.

-Batasan Hills
+Batasan

 QCU opened its second satellite campus in 2009 in Quezon City's Batasan Civic Center.
 The four-storey edifice is along IBP Road, Barangay Batasan Hills, beside Batasan Hills National High School.